 In 1989, CAV also became responsible for the entire manufacture of the Hawker’s leading edge sections and TKS® remained on the Hawker until the last 900XP rolled off the production line in 2012.

-Today, we are the only company equipped to overhaul TKS® panels and Hawker leading edge sections to the original specifications; using the same jigs and fixtures that we used when it was first manufactured.
+Today, we are the only company equipped to overhaul TKS® panels and Hawker leading edge sections to the original specifications; we can fully guarantee the parts will fit, as they are assembled in the exact same way that they were originally manufactured.

 Whilst Hawker business jets may have ceased production, TKS® remains general aviation’s leading ice protection system and we continue our commitment to the service and repair of the panels and leading edges of the many Hawkers still in the air.